Ladies and gentlemen!

 This isn't true in all LATAM cities, however.
 For instance, Rio de Janeiro has many of its wealthy areas pushed right up against its poor ones, which results in affluent areas being targeting more often.

-And an interesting quirk: smaller, poorer barrios can sometimes be safer than larger, middle-class ones!
+That said, an interesting quirk for folks looking to live in Latin America: smaller, poorer barrios can sometimes be safer than larger, middle-class ones!
 This is because, once the criminals realize you're living in the barrio, they'll stop robbing you.
 Whereas in middle class barrios, there's not the community nor solidification of gangster hierarchy to prevent such things.
-A friend of mine moved to a small barrio in Mexico City's Centro.
+A old friend of mine moved to a small barrio in Mexico City's Centro.
 She was robbed once, but during a second robbery attempt, some other gangster actually stopped the perpetrator, telling him that she lived in the neighbourhood.
 She didn't have any issues after that.

 That's just a quirk.
-Don't implement the advice.
+Don't test it.
 No one likes to be robbed (even if just once).

 Stick to safer neighbourhoods.